natural-law/console-docs/en/cocos2d-console.md

 	```
 	import cocos

-    # Plugins should be a sublass of CCPlugin
+    # Plugins should be a subclass of CCPlugin
     class CCPluginCustom(cocos.CCPlugin):
         # in default category
         @staticmethod